-THE HOLIEST PLACE IN THE WORLD (IN PROGRESS)
+THE HOLIEST PLACE IN THE WORLD

 New Play Commission, Ensemble Studio Theatre/Alfred P. Sloan Foundation Science & Technology Project, 2017

-Reading, EST/Youngblood's 2017 Bloodworks series, NYC, May 2017 (dir.
+Reading, EST/Youngblood's 2018 Bloodworks series, NYC, May 2018 (dir.
 Colette Robert)

 (3W, 2M) Angie Mastrantoni has a lot going for her.
 A job at a hip Chelsea art gallery.
 A new one-bedroom on the Upper West Side.
 And, despite her concerned Nonna’s wishes, not much time or hope for relationships.
 But then her neighbor Seth knocks on her door.
 He’s a 32-year-old, divorced Orthodox Jew with a knish store on the Lower East Side.
 And he needs some help turning on his AC.
 He needs a Shabbos goy, a non-Jew to help him with little tasks forbidden to Jews on the Sabbath.
 Could it be love?
 The Shabbos Goy is a contemporary romantic comedy with an old-fashioned heart—about the loneliness of big-city life, the surprise of encountering another culture, and the possibility of finding love next door.

-Reading, EST Memberfest, Ensemble Studio Theatre, NYC, July 2017 (dir.
+Reading, EST Memberfest, Ensemble Studio Theatre, NYC, August 2017 (dir.
 Colette Robert)

 (3W, 2M) What do you do when your dad suddenly dies?
 If you're Jewish, you go home for shiva—seven days of ritual mourning.
 So Cammy's back from New York City and living in Jersey for a week.
 And her mom, her childhood BFF, her high school crush, and the rabbi are all there waiting for her.
 Not to mention the sexy Jersey Bro invading her dreams.
 Will she make it out alive?
 After Dad is a raw, raunchy comedy about grief, coming home, and figuring out how to live your life after you lose the person you loved most.

 Reading, "Homesick: Two Plays About Home by Brett Epstein & Cary Gitter," New Perspectives Theatre, NYC, December 2016 (dir.
 Michael Leibenluft)

 (3W, 2M) The world’s in turmoil, Israel's at war with Palestine—and in tiny River Hill, NJ, super-Jewish Georgia is just trying to get a big Hanukkah menorah placed next to the town Christmas tree.
 But with her angry son in love with a Palestinian-American girl, and a seductive Christian mayor in office, Georgia has no idea all hell's about to break loose.
 MENORAH is a dark comedy about a clash of identities in a small American town.

 Finalist, 2017 Creative Residency, SPACE on Ryder Farm

 Semifinalist, O'Neill Center's 2017 National Playwrights Conference

-Reading, West of 10th theater company, NYC, October 2016 (dir.
+Reading, West of 10th, NYC, October 2016 (dir.
 Michael Leibenluft)